pogasanov/clsite/.gitlab/merge_request_templates/feature.md

 ## Summary

-Summarize what this feature do.
+Summarize what this feature does.

-## Screenshots

-If possible, attach screenshots to preview what this MR will do

 ## Requirements